woctezuma/match-steam-banners/README.md

 ```

 NB: by default, query appIDs consist of:
--   the top 100 most played games during the past two weeks, according to SteamSpy,
+-   the top 100 most played games during the past two weeks, according to [SteamSpy][steamspy-api],
 -   a few manually curated games.

-### Unique games
+### 3. Unique games

-Find the **one** most similar store banner to all appIDs available on the store:
+Find the **one** most similar store banner to all appIDs available on the store, then display the most unique games:

 ```bash
 python find_unique_games.py
 ```

-NB: the most *unique* games are the ones which are the most dissimilar to others, so with the lowest similarity score to
-their first neighbor.
+NB: *unique* games are ones which are the most dissimilar (low similarity score) to others to their first neighbor.

 ## Results

-Results obtained with ([MobileNet v3][keras-mobilenet]) are shown [on the Wiki][my-wiki].
+Results obtained with [MobileNet v3][keras-mobilenet] are shown [on the Wiki][my-wiki].

 ## References